 fill the pages of lesson plans

-with poetic lessons that imagine tomorrow—
+with poetic lessons that imagine a good tomorrow—

 a year that I am, frankly, afraid to imagine today.